 Do you like your view from your backyard that resembles the Waikiki beach or the Swiss Alps?
 Or maybe you have a view overlooking the skyline of New York City?
-If you're one of the lucky few who has a view of the world in their very own backyards, sometimes all you'll need is the perfect bench to complement that spectacle.
+If you're one of the lucky few who view the world in their backyards, sometimes all you'll need is the perfect bench to complement that spectacle.

-Just like any outdoor furniture, benches come in a wide array of materials, finishes, and style.
+Like any outdoor furniture, benches come in a wide array of materials, finishes, and styles.
 Match it up with your landscape or your home's architecture.
-Wrought iron benches are very Victorian in style.
+Wrought iron benches are very Victorian in form.
 Wooden benches are always timeless and can either be in a weathered or natural finish.

-The ground or surface of your backyard plays a huge part on the type of bench you're going to place on it.
+The ground or surface of your backyard plays a massive part in the type of bench you're going to place on it.
 Stone pavers may make metal benches shaky and unsteady.
 On the other hand, a moist ground can damage wooden benches.

 Place a wooden bench underneath a lone tree in the middle of your backyard.
 This could be a place for quiet reading or reflection.
 It's also a getaway from the scorching heat of the sun.
-Similarly, you can create a quiet and simple retreat by placing a bench in the middle of your backyard surrounded by tall trees and dense shrubs.
+Similarly, you can create a peaceful and simple retreat by placing a bench in the middle of your backyard surrounded by tall trees and dense shrubs.